-Security Monitor: The PSC is responsible for periodic security housekeeping tasks, including continually assessing the security status of the SoC, actively monitor known or potential attack patterns (for example, such as voltage glitching or thermal attacks), mitigate hardware attack risks, and to take action in the case of a detected attack.
-The PSC has the ability to accept updates as workarounds to improve the robustness of the system in the field.
+Security Monitor: The PSC will be responsible for periodic security housekeeping tasks, including continually assessing the security status of the SoC, actively monitor known or potential attack patterns (for example, such as voltage glitching or thermal attacks), mitigate hardware attack risks, and to take action in the case of a detected attack.
+The PSC will have the ability to accept updates as workarounds to improve the robustness of the system in the field.

-1.8.2 Security Engine
+1.7.2 Security Engine